 A Science Internship Program, similar to a co-op program, is offered to students in the General, Specialization or Honors programs in Mathematical and Statistical Sciences (see Science Internship Program for guidelines to the program).
-The Science Internship designation will appear on the degree parchments of students who have participated in the program and who have also successfully completed MATH 400 or STAT 400
+The Science Internship designation will appear on the degree parchments of students who have participated in the program and who have also successfully completed INT D 400.

-Honors in Neuroscience
+Honors in Neuroscience [Science]